 Sight Unseen OFFSITE builds on the success of the Noho Design District, a satellite exhibition founded and curated by Sight Unseen, which ran from 2010-2013.
 In four short years, the Noho Design District quickly became known as New York design week’s most exciting platform for new ideas and talents, with Sight Unseen regarded as one of the most important forces in American design.

-For 2015, Sight Unseen OFFSITE will return to an as-yet-undetermined location, to continue its reputation as a top New York cultural attraction and the most important American platform for independent design.
+For 2015, Sight Unseen OFFSITE will return to continue its reputation as a top New York cultural attraction and the most important American platform for independent design.

 About the Organizers

 Former editors at I.D., Jill Singer and Monica Khemsurov are the co-founders of Sight Unseen, an editorial and curatorial consultancy whose projects include www.sightunseen.com, the online design and culture magazine devoted to inspiration and process, and the Sight Unseen Shop, an online retail venture devoted to the sale of handmade and one-of-a-kind objects by artists and designers.
 Sight Unseen also curates exhibitions, produces and co-hosts events, and provides branding and marketing services for a variety of clients, including The Ace Hotel, Refinery29, Urban Outfitters, the Standard East Village, Karlssons Gold Vodka, Creatures of Comfort, Lincoln, Etienne Aigner, and Shinola.